artsandmetaphysics/goodlifeodyssey/dialogues/how-to-tell-if-a-religion-is-true.md

 Dijon:: I don't think so.
 If a religion says you should follow a ritual, then you can ask why.
 What answer could be given?
 Any answer must make a claim about reality: "We must sacrifice a bull.
 Why?
 So Poseidon won't sink our ship.
 Who is Poseidon?
 Poseidon is a god."
 You may say there are religions that don't require you to follow rituals.
 But if that's the case, what is left?
 You may say there are religions where belief is optional.
 But if belief is optional, then the rituals must be too.

-Aaron:: You've convinced me that all religions make statements about reality.
-Furthermore, we could ignore any religions that didn't, because such a religion couldn't be true or false in the sense you care about.
+Aaron:: You've convinced me that all religions make claims about reality.
+Furthermore, we can ignore any religions that don't because they'd be unverifiable.

 Ignoring such religions also lets us avoid quibbling over definitions, although we may still need to distinguish _religious_ claims from general ones.